 - United States

 With new flight connections, fewer visa restrictions and better exchange rates, other destinations are growing fast.
 This is particularly the case for emerging markets in the Mediterranean region, such as Morocco, Turkey and Tunisia.

 The Czech Republic, Germany, Spain, the United Arab Emirates, England, the Netherlands and Iceland are also part of the top 10 fastest growing destinations for Chinese tourists in 2017.

 Interestingly, the number of countries that allow Chinese citizens to enter without a visa or with a visa on arrival (VOA) has increased to 66 in the recent months.
-12 of these countries now have mutual visa exemption agreement with China.
+Twelve of these countries now have a mutual visa exemption agreement with China.
 Another 15 of these countries have allowed unilateral visa exemption.
 The remaining 39 countries have allowed unilateral visa on arrival.
 The competition between countries to attract Chinese tourists is arguably heating up.

 The importance of seasonality in the Chinese travel calendar